Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-03-python-code-golf.md

     return e
 ```

-Sweet, now they are both below 300 bytes.
+Sweet, now they are both below 300 bytes already.
 But there is still much room for improvement.
 How we currently assign variables uses a lot of unneeded space.
 In the function `toRomanNumerals()`, now simply named `r()`, we define variables on separate lines. this means we use three spaces, three equal signs, then 3 more spaces.
 Fortunately, Python allows us to do this a different way.
-Instead of saying:
+Instead of writing:

 ```
 v = (1000, 900, 500, 400, 100, 90, 50, 40, 10, 9, 5, 4, 1)